ArielDW/monitor/README.md

 # Server Monitor
-This series of scripts are intended to be used for monitoring and logging server resources and triggering an alert using the Twilio API when the specified are reached.
+This series of scripts are intended to be used for monitoring and logging server resources and triggering an alert using the Twilio API when the specified values are reached.

 ## Features
 * System information overview from main menu